flovv/flovv.github.io/_posts/2015-12-8-Call-A-Bike.md

 ![plot of chunk unnamed-chunk-7](/figures/post1/unnamed-chunk-7-1.png)

-Looks like an easy 50.5118961 hours week (on average).
-With the time spend at work being quite similar from monday till tuesday.
-Fridays being more relaxed.
+Looks like an easy 50.512 hours week (on average).
+With the time spend at work being quite similar from Monday till Tuesday, and Fridays being more relaxed.

 ![plot of chunk unnamed-chunk-8](/figures/post1/unnamed-chunk-8-1.png)